 Danielle Keller lives and breathes sustainability.
 She has found a match between high quality luxury jewellery and care for our planet.
 As a former jewellery designer and a sustainability consultant she can pinpoint the weaker links in the supply chain and hand you the tools to transform them into strong and sustainable connections.
 Danielle is our last

-More and more companies anchor their brand and business strategy in a social mission.
-Millennials and Gen Z are watching closely, expecting authenticity over talk.
-With over 20 years of global experience in the jewellery and fashion industry, Iris Van der Veken shares her take on embedding purpose.
-She brings expertise in public affairs, human rights, gender equality, climate and biodiversity, built as Executive Director of the Responsible Jewellery Council and as CEO of the Watch & Jewellery Initiative 2030, launched by Cartier with Richemont and Kering.
+With over 20 years of experience in the jewellery and fashion industry, Iris Van der Veken brings deep expertise in public affairs, human rights, gender equality, climate, and biodiversity, shaped through her leadership as CEO of the Watch & Jewellery Initiative 2030, launched by Cartier with Richemont and Kering.
+She will share insights on building resilience and staying relevant, inspiring brands to align growth with positive impact, making the business case for purpose-driven transformation.

 Elise Taillieu, CEO of Antwerp based jewellery brand Wouters & Hendrix, will join the panel discussion following the state of jewellery overview by Iris Van der Veken.